 Designed by The Roman & Williams, the hotel takes inspiration from the ‘30s and ‘40s New York.
 The Deco influences are evident throughout, from subtle touches in the bronze fixtures and black-and-gold trim fabrics, to monumental marble finish in public areas.

 A touch of retro

-In contrast to the public spaces, the 240 guest rooms exhibit a more masculine, den-like look.
-With floor-to-ceiling windows, decorated almost entirely in wood paneling and supple leather, they ale eminently comfortable.
+In contrast to the public spaces, the 240 guestrooms exhibit a more masculine, den-like look.
+With floor-to-ceiling windows, decorated almost entirely in wood panelling and supple leather, they are eminently comfortable.